 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<

 These joint programs offer the opportunity for exceptional high school students to secure a spot in medical school before even beginning undergraduate studies.
-Essentially, students will obtain either a Bachelor of Science (BS) or a Bachelor of Arts (BA), or secure their place in a medical school before they graduate from their undergrad, and will then proceed directly to medical school to obtain a Doctor of Medicine degree (MD).
+Students will obtain either a Bachelor of Science (BS) or a Bachelor of Arts (BA) and secure their place in a medical school before they graduate from their undergrad then proceed directly to medical school to obtain a Doctor of Medicine degree (MD).

 Drexel University College of Medicine